Neutral Party: Ideology and issues

 The NP was a typical special-interest party.
 Its main goal was to represent the interests of artists and people employed in the entertainment sector.
 In all other questions it sought to supersede partisan interest and act from the general interest.

 Leadership and support

-This table show the NP's results in elections to the House of Representatives and Senate, as well as the party's political leadership: the fractievoorzitter, is the chair of the parliamentary party and the lijsttrekker is the party's top candidate in the general election, these posts are normally taken by the party's leader.
+This table shows the NP's results in elections to the House of Representatives and Senate, as well as the party's political leadership: the fractievoorzitter, is the chair of the parliamentary party and the lijsttrekker is the party's top candidate in the general election, these posts are normally taken by the party's leader.

 Electorate

 The party drew most of its support from voters who were not aligned with any of the major pillars.